Information security program

 The internal network is restricted, segmented and password protected.

-As part of our commitment to ensure that every member of our team understands the role they play when it comes to security, we provide ongoing security training throughout the year.
+As part of our commitment to ensure that every member of our team understands the role they play when it comes to security, we provide ongoing security training throughout the year, including periodic phishing tests.
+Each new employee attends a Security training session within the first two weeks of hire to help them learn to identify threats such as social engineering and phishing.

 Webflow is primarily hosted in AWS, giving us access to the benefits they provide their customers such as physical security, redundancy, scalability and key management.